aabb00dd/SQL/Library/README.md

 # Library Database SQL Scripts

-This repository contains SQL scripts for managing a library database system.
+This is a SQL scripts for managing a library database system.
 It includes table creation, queries, views, triggers, stored procedures, and functions to handle book leases, student records, and overdue fines.

 ## Features